 …it was headed for a terrible tragedy

 Generally, favorably [people responded].
 Of course there are those who may not like my having all this discussion.
 They came here for their cough and stuffed nose and they really didn’t want to have my political opinions so they may end up not coming to me anymore maybe because I talk too much.
 But most people took something away from me.

 [For] most of them [the people I talked to about what was happening in Nigeria] this was new, new information.

 [The Nigerian Biafran War was not on the front of the news headlines] I would say that that is true.
 Yes.

 Yeah, I knew it was headed for a terrible tragedy and the fact that the general leading it was a Christian, didn’t make any difference.
 It was the fact that the Igbo were being slaughtered and I identified with the Igbo as sort of the Jews of Nigeria.
 Actually they follow certain traditions in Judaism.
 As a matter of fact, there are, I’ve read few Igbos who become formally Jews.

 Well, I was happy that the war had ended [in January 1970] but I was hoping that it would not lead to the same disaster that had been with the Jewish population in Europe.
 A persistence of the slaughter when there was no more war.
 And the Jews in Europe were not revolting against Nazi Germany.

-I heard about them [programs to help Nigeria and Biafra].
+I heard about them [programs to support Biafra].
 I may have contributed a few dollars here and there but I’ve never been marching in the streets anywhere.

 I think I heard about it [the self-immolation of Bruce Mayrock, a twenty-year old Columbia University student who set himself on fire in front of the United Nations building in New York to protest the Nigerian-Biafran War], yes, at the time.